rantools/rantools/docs/_sources/ReadMe.md.txt

 W : Radius
 A : Radius of individual wires
 Mouse Scroll : Number of wires

 ![CurveToolsMultipleWire](/SnapShots/CurveToolsMultipleWire.gif)

-Everything is non-destructive, i.e. you can change any parameter of the wire at any time from the Curve Tools section of the N-Panel or from the RanTools menu (E)
+Everything is non-destructive, i.e. you can change any parameter of the wire at any time from the Curve Tools section of the N-Panel or from the RTools menu (E)
 *Multiple wire* settings are only available if the selected object is a wire
 ### Simulate Curve/Wire
 With any curve/wire selected, click the Simulate Wire button to simulate the cable under the effect of gravity.
 The new simulation V2 Also interacts with other collision objects.
-(You can switch to V1(non-interactive) via the P- Cutter Panel or RanTools Dropdown menu to the right of the View,Select,Add,Object menus).
+(You can switch to V1(non-interactive) via the P- Cutter Panel or Rtools Dropdown menu to the right of the View,Select,Add,Object menus).
 Just make sure that the objects you want the cable to collide with also have collision enabled (if the cable is just sliding instead of staying on the surface, make sure the friction of the objects is set to a high value like 15-20).

 ![CurveToolsSimulateWire](/SnapShots/CurveToolsSimulateWire.gif)

 During simulation, press D to increase wire length (hold Alt to decrease) and C to increase Collision Distance (hold Alt to decrease).
 *Note: This removes the empties associated with the curve, making the curve destructive; however, you can simulate the curve again using the same procedure.*